MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Another point that should be taken into consideration is the amount of other tasks that are running at the same time as the UI task.
 The total workload may be too high for the CPU, therefore, the UI task cannot get access to the required amount of computing power.

-At hardware level
+At Hardware Level
 *****************

-Hardware capabilities
+Hardware Capabilities
 +++++++++++++++++++++

 MCUs and SoCs may have access to various hardware IPs to speed up the UI.
 The UI port should exploit all of them to get the best performance.